drovani/rovaninet-posts/2025/2025-03-19-Beyond-the-Repository.md

 In my [previous post on Building in Public](/posts/2025/building-in-public), I discussed the value of side projects during career transitions, using my [Hero Wars: Alliance Helper](https://herowars.rovani.net) as a case study.
 While I touched on maintaining technical momentum and showcasing ongoing growth, I only briefly mentioned the tools supporting this journey.
 Today, I want to expand on that foundation by exploring how GitHub features beyond basic repository hosting can elevate your side project development process.

-In previous roles, I have used other platforms for the git repo and project management, including Azure DevOps, JIRA, Trello, and event Excel.
+In previous roles, I have used other platforms for the git repo and project management, including Azure DevOps, JIRA, Trello, and even Excel.
 However, there's tremendous value in leveraging GitHub's integrated suite of project management tools—especially for individual developers and small teams looking to maintain professional practices without additional platform overhead.

 ## The Side Project Management Challenge